scala/docs.scala-lang/tutorials/FAQ/finding-symbols.md

 else, or the method has been imported into scope, or is available through an imported implicit conversion.

-These can also be found in ScalaDoc's [index][2], as mentioned above.
+These can also be found in Scaladoc's [index][2], as mentioned above.

 All Scala code has three automatic imports: